Here are some of the other dev projects that I’m involved in outside of the ScorePlayer.

 Make sure you have the Qt5 development packages, an appropriate c++ compiler, and the jack development libraries installed.
 (It’s best to use your distribution’s package manager for this.)
-If you’re familiar with the build process for JackTrip, the one for QJackTrip is almost identical.
-First, you’ll need to get a copy of the source code.
+Once you’ve done this, you’ll need to get a copy of the source code.
 It’s available here.
 Alternatively, if you have git installed, on the command line run:

 Once you have the source, make sure you’re in the root directory of the project and run the build script:

-This will output the compiled program to the build folder.
+This will output the compiled program to the builddir folder.
 On Linux, you can simply copy this file to your /usr/local/bin directory with the following command:

 If you’re building on Mac, you can create an application bundle from the compiled program using the following commands:

 For this to work, you will need to have the path to the Qt tool binaries in your PATH environment variable.
 If you’re using Qt installed by mac ports, running the following command will work to ensure this is the case:

 Before you can run JackTrip you’ll need to set up Jack.
 To do this, run the QJackCtl utility that came bundled with the Jack installer.
 (Or the updated version that you installed over it.)
 On OS X, it’ll be in the Jack folder within your Applications directory.
 On Windows, you should be able to find it through the start menu as Jack Control.
 Once you’ve launched it, you should see the window on the right (or above if you’re on mobile).
 Before pressing start, first go into the Setup window.
 There are two particularly important settings here that need to match up on all of the machines that you want to connect.